The Modern Collection

 ABOUT THE COLLECTION

-A notable area in the modern collection is painting and sculpture of the United States post-World War II.
-The AGO owns many examples of Abstract Expressionism with works by Arshile Gorky, Hans Hofmann, Franz Kline, Robert Motherwell, Mark Rothko and David Smith.
-Post-painterly abstraction is represented with paintings by Sam Francis, Helen Frankenthaler, Ellsworth Kelly, Morris Louis, Kenneth Noland and Frank Stella.
-Works by European neo-avant-gardes such as Karl Appel, Jean Dubuffet, Luis Feito and Marie-Helene Vieira da Silva also distinguish the collection.
+Post-World War II American painting and sculpture form a major focus, with strong holdings in Abstract Expressionism with artworks by Arshile Gorky, Hans Hofmann, Franz Kline, Robert Motherwell, Mark Rothko, and David Smith.
+Post-painterly abstraction is represented with paintings by Sam Francis, Helen Frankenthaler, Ellsworth Kelly, Morris Louis, Kenneth Noland, and Frank Stella.
+The collection also features European neo-avant-gardes such as Karl Appel, Jean Dubuffet, Luis Feito, and Marie-Helene Vieira da Silva.

 COLLECTION HIGHLIGHTS